Whistle Stop (1946 film): Production

+Original novel

 The film was based on the debut novel by 23 year old Maritta Wolff who wrote it in her senior year at the University of Michigan.

 Philip Yordan bought the film rights in November 1944 and wrote a screenplay.
+He said the rights were only $7,500 and the deal was negotiated by Charles Feldman.

 Yordan later said "I used a small portion of the actual book and developed the story from there" because he said the book was too explicit sexually.
+Among the changes made to the plot of the novel was the removal of an incestuous relationship between a brother and sister.

+Development

 In February 1945 Yordan sold the project to producer Seymour Nebenzal.
 Yordan remained associate producer in exchange for 50% of the profits.
+He was paid $2,000 a week.

 The film was financed by a bank in Palm Springs.
+Yordan says this was Security Pacific who put up 60% of the budget.

+Casting

-Ava Gardner was borrowed from MGM and Tom Conway from RKO.
+Ava Gardner was borrowed from MGM for $5,000.
+Yordan said "her voice was poor, thin; she was woefully miscast."
+Tom Conway was borrowed from RKO.

 Yordan said "my script was very good" but felt the producer made a mistake casting Raft.
 "He had been a big name around the world and he was on the skids and we could afford him, but he looked like hell and who wanted to see this old man with Ava Gardner?
 It should have been a young guy like Burt Lancaster."